• Planning Tools

 Guest list stresses don’t have to consume your planning experience.
 To keep things manageable, take breaks!
 As your wedding plans evolve, revisit and revise the list periodically, making adjustments based on new information or changing circumstances.
 And don’t forget to order a few extra invitations to accommodate any last-minute additions.

-Go ahead and accept that you can’t and won’t please everyone.
+Go ahead and accept that you can’t — and won’t — please everyone.
 Instead, focus on what will make you and your partner the happiest.
-Don’t hesitate to consult with friends, family or your wedding planner for advice and support.
-Sometimes an outside perspective can provide valuable clarity.
+Don’t hesitate to consult friends, family or your wedding planner for advice and support; sometimes an outside perspective can provide the clarity you need.

 Finally, remember why you’re getting married.
 The most important thing is celebrating your love and commitment, not the size of the guest list.